kotdilay/kotdilay/README.md

 ### Hi there 👋

-s file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently studying at Tekirdag Namık Kemal University Industrial Engineering.
 - 🌱 I’m currently learning Python.